jeromkiller/HideAndSeekTracker/README.md

 Simply enter the character name of every player who wishes to participate and click the 'Save Participant Names' button.
 Duplicate names will be automatically removed from the list.

-If there are a lot of participants, or if you know people will be joining half way through the game. you can toggle the 'Automatically Fill Names' option to automatically register anyone who enters one of your capture areas/
+If there are a lot of participants, or if you know people will be joining halfway through the game. you can toggle the 'Automatically Fill Names' option to automatically register anyone who enters one of your capture areas.

 ![Players](images/PlayersPanel.png)

 ### Tracking players

-After the rules have been setup and the names of all participating players have been entered you can swith over to the 'Game' tab.
+After the rules have been setup and the names of all participating players have been entered you can switch over to the 'Game' tab.

-Its your job to stand in the capture area to track the players entering.
+It's your job to stand in the capture area to track the players entering.

 make sure the entire capture area is within your render distance so everyone gets tracked.
 Parts of the area outside of render distance are shown in a different color as shown in the picture below.
 In this case people entering the dock from the corsair cove will not be counted properly.